 The value of bitcoins themselves is subject to fluctuation like other commodities and currencies.
 But if more merchants choose to accept bitcoin in the future and if consumers choose to adopt it as a means of payment, the value of some bitcoin service providers is likely to grow in a big way.
 Investing in these service providers (by buying stock, for example) provides an alternative to investing directly in bitcoin.

 Although it is impossible to accurately predict future trends, it is likely that the number of bitcoin-based investment products available will multiply in the near future.
-Bitcoin derivatives like ETFs, funds, certificates and notes are making it easier for investors to share in the growth of bitcoin without buying and holding bitcoin themselves.
+Bitcoin derivatives like ETFs, funds, certificates and notes make it easier for investors to take advantage of bitcoin's volatility without buying and holding bitcoin themselves.

-If you aim to benefit from bitcoin by buying shares in bitcoin-based ETFs, mutual funds, service providers or hedge funds, make sure to choose a broker which charges low brokerage fees.
+If you invest in bitcoin-based ETFs, mutual funds, stocks or hedge funds, make sure to choose a broker which charges low brokerage fees.
 You can compare Swiss online brokers using the interactive online broker comparison on moneyland.ch.